vitabaks/postgresql_cluster/roles/upgrade/README.md

       - Notes: if 'pg_new_wal_dir' is defined
     - **Remove old PostgreSQL packages**
       - Notes: if 'pg_old_packages_remove' is 'true'
+    - **Remove temporary local access rule from pg_hba.conf**
+      - Notes: if it has been changed
+      - Update the PostgreSQL configuration
     - **pgBackRest** (if 'pgbackrest_install' is 'true')
       - Check pg-path option
       - Update pg-path in pgbackrest.conf